 For pens – there are two sets I love – the 10 piece Inductive Bible Study set, and the pens all match the colors of the six Hi-gliders – OR the Pigma Micron Inductive Bible Study set, this also has pens that match the Hi-gliders, although the orange color pen is more of a light brown.
 I like the way the Micron pens write much better.
 I can make clear writing and neat lines.
-Some day I will own this set of Papermate InkJoy Gel Pens that contain the correct colors I need, and I suspect those will be a close second to the Micron!
-I do have a smaller set of the InkJoys now, and I love them for taking notes.
-I just have not used them in my Bible yet.
+If you prefer gel pens, Papermate InkJoy Gel Pens offer colors that match the Hi-gliders and our Bible Marking Guide.

 No matter where you fall on the “marking in your Bible” spectrum, the real key is to be IN your Bible.
 But I cannot suggest strongly enough that you use your highlighters and pens as much as possible.
 The Bible is the textbook for your life.
-Each one of us can only pass the “test” to become joint heirs with Christ and to live eternally in Heaven by knowing what is in the book.
+Each one of us can only pass the “test” to become joint-heirs with Christ and to live eternally in Heaven by knowing what is in the book (Rom.
+1:16-17; 2 Pet.
+1:.
 Revere the Word as the true words of God (Jn 17:17; 2 Tim.
-3:16-17) and then delve into with gusto!
+3:16-17) and then delve into them with gusto!